-The Hydrangea (Hydrangea) for Room, terrace or balcony.
+The Hydrangea (Hydrangea) for Room, terrace, or balcony.
 After flowering you can plant the plant in the ground.
 It is hardy and knows almost no diseases.
 Follow the care tips.
 The plant itself has been known in the Netherlands for years and is also very popular.
 The flowers are characterized by full umbels with small star-shaped flowers.
-The most famous Hydrangea Macrophylla is the Hydrangea hydrangea.
-The colours range from white, red, pink, purple and blue.
+The most famous Hydrangea macrophylla is the Hydrangea hydrangea.
+The colors range from white, red, pink, purple, and blue.

 The Hydrangea loves light and a spot near a window on the east or west is therefore ideal.
-It is also possible to place the plant on the south, but a few meters distance is recommended.
-If there is too much light, the flowers will discolour and this is at the expense of the ornamental value. .
+It is also possible to place the plant in the south, but a few meters distance is recommended.
+If there is too much light, the flowers will discolor and this is at the expense of the ornamental value.

 The Hydrangea would like a lot of water but does not leave any excess water in the pot!
 If you forget to water once, you will see this quickly enough on the leaf will hang a bit limp, you have to water immediately and the plant will recover fairly quickly.
 The disadvantage is that the flowers can turn brown.
 It is better to water a lot in one go, than always a little bit.
 This is especially true in the summer.